 Well, one of the bottles clogged within a few minutes of feeding (the Ultra Gentle), so we needed to scrap that idea.

-With the Infant Milk and Sensitive varieties, both had some clumping as well, but it didn't end up clogging a nipple.
+When testing the Infant Milk and Sensitive varieties, both had some clumping as well, but it didn't end up clogging a nipple.

 With those, both babies took to the bottles without issue and seemed to appreciate the taste.
 We tasted them ourselves and found them somewhat bland, certainly not as flavorful as some other baby formulas we've tested!
 But they were accepted by the two test babies pretty readily.